hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

 Test structure
 --------------

-Tests follow a common pattern:
+Test structure:

 * Set-up expected outputs given known inputs e.g. `expected/.dat` files or `0` for the return code.
 * Run component on known inputs.
 * Check if actual outputs match expected outputs.

-This includes:
+Regardless of wherher it is a test of a:

-* A unit test of a 10 line function.
+* 10 line function.
-* Test of a component or library.
+* Component or library.
-* Test of a serial application running on a single processor.
+* Serial application running on a single processor.
-* Test of a parallel application running on a multiple processors.
+* Parallel application running on a multiple processors.

-...whether manually done or automated!
+* Automated or manual!

 Data file meta-data
 -------------------